 - Before you start working in the EMCF, an introduction to the machines being used and how waste is disposed is compulsory.
 If you cannot remember how to operate a machine you were already introduced to, please ask the EMCF staff for advice.
 Please note: if you have not used the machine for six months after your initial training, the training session will be repeated by an EMCF staff member before further use of the machine.

 - The working environment in the EMCF is S1 (bio safety level 1).
-In case, you need to work with S2 organisms, please contact us and the safety office (email@example.com) well in advance.
+In case, you need to work with S2 organisms, please contact us well in advance.

 - We charge an hourly usage fee as a contribution to our maintenance and consumables costs.
-The usage fee is 20 EUR per hour for external academic visitors (EMBL member state).
-Industry and academic visitors not from EMBL member states are charged full costs.
+The usage fee is 45 EUR per hour for external academic visitors.
+Industry are charged full costs at 135 EUR per hour.
 Click here for information on the internal usage fee.

 - If you publish work supported by the EMCF (e.g. by using one or more of the machines in the EMCF or by the staff’s support) it is obligatory to include this sentence in the acknowledgement: